Sarawak Stadium

 Sarawak Stadium is a multi-purpose stadium in Kuching, Malaysia.
 It is currently used mostly for football matches.
 The stadium has a capacity of 40,000 spectators.

 History

 It was built in 1995 for the 1997 FIFA World Youth Championship.
-The stadium is adjacent to the old stadium, the Sarawak State Stadium (Stadium Negeri) that was previously used to stage various tournaments and championship.
+The stadium also hosted the famous South American derby between Brazil and Argentina during the 1997 FIFA World Youth Championship.
+Notable names who played in the stadium include Thierry Henry, Nicolas Anelka, David Trezeguet, Mikaël Silvestre, William Gallas, Walter Samuel, Esteban Cambiasso, Juan Román Riquelme, Pablo Aimar, Lionel Scaloni, Helton and Mickaël Landreau.

-The stadium is the home of Sarawak FA, a local council football team.
-However, due to damaged facilities and stadium renovation, Sarawak FA currently playing in the State Stadium until the renovation complete before the 2016 Sukma Games.
+The inaugural edition of the AFC Solidarity Cup was hosted in the stadium in 2016.

 Facilities

 The stadium was completed in April 1997, and is one of Asia's world-class stadiums.
 It consists of 4 levels, with an electronic multimedia scoreboard, manila grass football field with patented drainage and synthetic running track.

 The stadium is also equipped with: